 How to Export WordPress to CSV, Excel, and XML

-To export WordPress data to CSV, Excel, or XML, go to WP All Export › New Export and select the type of data you'd like to export.
-Next, drag and drop the post data to set up your export file.
-Then run the export to create your customized WordPress export.
+To export WordPress data to CSV, Excel, or XML, go to All Export › New Export and select the type of data you want to export.
+Use the Drag & Drop interface to select your export columns, then run the export and download your file.

-Step 1: Select a WordPress Post Type to Export
+Step 1: Select a Post Type for Your WordPress Export

-First, navigate to All Export › New Export and choose the type of data that you would like to export.
+First, navigate to All Export › New Export and choose the type of data that you want to export.

 WordPress separates data into different post types like posts, pages, WooCommerce products, real estate properties, etc. You can export any custom post type or taxonomy by selecting it here.

-Once you've chosen a post type to export, click Customize Export File at the end to continue (not shown).
+Once you've chosen a post type, click Customize Export File at the end to continue (not shown).

 The fields available to export are listed on the right.
 Drag and drop individual fields from there to the column selection area, or click Add All to export everything.